Renewable energyBiogas

 biogas must provide low flow sensitivity, low pressure drop, and

-• SCRUBBER VESSEL: Essential in gasification processes, scrubbers
+tolerate temperature and pressure changes. - SCRUBBER VESSEL: Essential in gasification processes, scrubbers

 remove odors, pollutants, acid gases and chemical wastes from biogas.